rippo/chromeless.presentation.code/PITCHME.md

 ````

 ---

 # Pros Puppeteer

-- Activly maintained by GoogleChrome team
-- VERY easy to get up and running
+- Dead simple to get up and running
-- Seems all new JS libraries going to use puppeteer under the hood
-- Has a nice API!
+- Lots of people excited
+- Maintained by the Google Chrome Team
+- Chromless/Navalia is talking about plumbing in Puppeteer
+- Large API (and growing)

 ---

-# Cons Chromless
+# Cons Puppeteer

-- Let me get back to you on that!
+- A bit early to tell yet!

 ---

-# Thanks for listening to my ramble
+# Thanks

+## Hope you found this useful!

 Ask me questions on twitter @rippo